inspektor-gadget/inspektor-gadget/README.md

 As OCI images, they can be stored in a container registry (compliant with the OCI specifications), making them easy to distribute and share.
 Gadgets are built using the [`ig image build`](/docs/gadg) command.

-TODO[maurico]: Update link to gadgets

 You can find a growing collection of Gadgets on [Artifact HUB](https://artifacthub.io/packages/search?kind=22).
-This includes both in-tree Gadgets (hosted in this git repository in the [/gadgets](/gadgets/README.md) directory and third-party Gadgets).
+This includes both in-tree Gadgets (hosted in this git repository in the [/gadgets](./gadgets/README.md) directory and third-party Gadgets).

-See the [Gadget documentation](/gadgets/README.md) for more information.
+See the [Gadget documentation](https://www.inspektor-gadget.io/docs/latest/gadgets/) for more information.

 #### :warning: For versions prior to v0.31.0